teetime-framework/TeeTime/src/site/markdown/download.md

 #### Binaries and sources

 The latest TeeTime release can be downloaded directly from [Sourceforge](https://sourceforge.net/projects/teetime/files/latest/download).
 If you also want to download the source and/or JavaDoc, you can also get a summary of available files on [Sourceforge](https://sourceforge.net/projects/teetime/files/).
-Alternatively, all files are accessible from the [CI Server](https://build.se.informatik.uni-kiel.de/jenkins/view/TeeTime/job/teetime-release/lastSuccessfulBuild/artifact/target/).
+Alternatively, all files are accessible [directly from Maven's central repository](http://repo1.maven.org/maven2/net/sourceforge/teetime/teetime/).

 ## Snapshot